Luis Roberts: Swinton Lions

 On 10 September 2020, it was announced that Roberts would join Swinton Lions for the 2021 season in the RFL Championship.
 He was nominated for the 2021 Championship Young Player of the Year award.

 Leigh Centurions

 On 28 October 2021, it was reported that he had signed for Leigh Centurions in the 2022 RFL Championship.

 Widnes Vikings (loan)

 On 23 June 2022, it was announced that he would join Widnes Vikings on loan in the RFL Championship for the remainder of the 2022 season.

 Leeds Rhinos

 On 18 October 2022, Roberts joined Super League side Leeds Rhinos for the 2023 season, signing a two-year contract.

 Roberts has also made a number of appearances for Bradford Bulls in the RFL championship on dual registration in 2023.

 Midlands Hurricanes

 On 21 Feb 2025 it was reported that he had signed for Midlands Hurricanes in the RFL League 1 on a 1-year deal.

-On 18 July 2025 it was reported Roberts had signed a contract extension that will see him remain at the club until the end of the 2026 season.
+On 18 July 2025 it was reported Roberts had signed a contract extension that will see him remain at the club until the end of the 2026 season in the RFL Championship.